-Wire perimeter frames are commonly found on ventilated backpacks like the Osprey Exos, Osprey Atmos AG, or the Gregory Zulu.
+Wire perimeter frames are commonly found on ventilated backpacks like the Osprey Exos, Osprey Atmos AG, or the Zpacks Ultra Arc Haul.
 They’re metal rods that have been bent into a curved 360-degree shape, making it possible to create a cavity behind your back so air can flow through.
 They’re very rigid and have horizontal anchor points on the top and bottom of the frame, with a cross-bar for anchoring the shoulder straps.
-They provide excellent back protection since your back has an air cavity behind it and doesn’t touch the pack bag, and they provide great load transfer since hip belts and load lifters are can be attached to the side or top of the frame.
+They provide excellent back protection since your back has an air cavity behind it and doesn’t touch the pack bag, and they provide great load transfer since hip belts and load lifters can be attached to the side or top of the frame.
 But these ventilation cavities can intrude into the pack bag, reducing their volume, and making it hard to find items packed in them.

 Tubular frames can be quite lightweight and rigid, particularly if they’re fitted very tightly into a pack and slot down into the hip belt.
 While tubular frames are similar to wire perimeter frames in appearance, they don’t form a complete 360-degree loop.
 Tubular frames vary widely, however, as you can see from these examples.
 Comfort-wise, they’re good at preventing barreling but are usually augmented with padding sewn into the pack bag or inserted into a pocket to prevent sharp objects from poking users in the back.
 Otherwise, they’re good at preventing the backpack from collapsing on itself, they make it easier to pack and find stuff inside, they transfer weight to a hip belt if they’re connected directly to it, and can provide an anchor point for load lifters depending on how they’re oriented.

 Frame stays are vertical strips of aluminum or carbon fiber that are inserted into long pockets inside a backpack and behind your back.
-Most backpacks that use frame stays will use one central stay or two side by side stays.
+Most backpacks that use frame stays will use one central stay or two side-by-side stays.
 They’re usually pre-shaped to match the curve of your back although they can be bent further to fit your body shape.